-Director and Writer JJ Abrams (Mission Impossible III, Super 8) had big shoes to fill, and let me say . . . he delivered.
-Sure the plot is conveniently similar to Star Wars Episode IV and yes there are some questionable acts that occur, a few gripes, but let me just say, this was a lot of fun.
+Director and writer JJ Abrams (Mission Impossible III, Super 8) had big shoes to fill, and let me say, he delivered.
+Sure the plot is conveniently similar to Star Wars Episode IV: A New Hope and yes there are some questionable acts that occur and a few gripes, but overall this was a lot of fun.
 It was like I had finally found my toys that have been missing for years!
 The moment I saw the Millennium Falcon lift off from Jakku, I melted.
 Daisy Ridley (Rey) and John Boyega (Finn) really delivered.
-They just clicked.
-But overall Daisy stole the show and the team really found a gem in her.
+It would appear, Rey is taking the place of Luke and Finn is taking the place of Han, but there were times I saw a bit of Han in Rey.
+When they were together on screen though, the two just clicked and I look forward to more adventures with them and watching their friendship develop.
+Overall though, Daisy really stole the show.
+The Star Wars crew truly found a gem in her.
 She has a strong presence that shines and I cannot wait to see how her character develops going forward.
-And of course, seeing the likes of Han, Chewie, and Leia again is without words and the ending does not disappoint.
-Kudos to Mr. Abrams to sticking to what worked in the past, with the use of more models, less CGI, and delivered something to ignite the fire within our hearts once again.
+And of course, seeing the likes of Han, Chewie, and Leia again is without words.
+Harrison Ford did not miss a beat in getting back into my favorite character, Han Solo, and it was great to see his role was more than just a cameo.
+Kudos to Mr. Abrams for sticking to what worked in the past, which includes: the use of more models, less CGI, and delivering something to ignite the fire within our hearts once again.
 Thank you for bringing back my toys, Mr. Abrams.

 Sicario is a drug war thriller, directed by Denis Villeneuve (Prisoners)and literally starts things off with a bang and then FBI agent Macy (Emily Blunt) ends up being recruited by a questionable CIA(?) agent Matt (Josh Brolin), wearing flip-flops, and Alejandro (Benecio Del Toro) to capture a drug trafficker and bring him back to the States.
 The film is intense (a specific traffic scene comes to mind) and Emily Blunt’s character is constantly left in the dark as to what is really going on with Matt’s team.
 The acting is truly top-notch with Blunt and Brolin, but Del Toro, as the mysterious Alejandro whose character grows as the film moves on, is the standout in what could be my favorite role he’s played in.
 Don’t mess with Alejandro!
 This is the second time Denis Villeneuve and cinematographer Roger Deakins paired up (Prisoners) and just did a stunning job, especially with the gripping aerial shots at the border and the night scenes through drug tunnels.
 Overall I thoroughly enjoyed the film with its intense scenes and wild look at the war on drugs which will stay with you for quite a while when it’s over.